iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 13. Adding Multiple Interceptors for the Http Request. interceptors executing order in Angular.
 14. Authentication - Design the auth (Login) page in te angular.
 15. Apply reactiveForm and implememnt validation for the Authentication.
+16. Authentication - Perform Signup Request and get the token and expires as Response -  Angular

 # Follow the Below Steps